fbpx

 I could go on and on here but I think you get the idea, right?
 The Roth IRA is arguably one of the best investment vehicles to invest within and should at least receive your consideration.

-How Do Roth IRA Contributions Work?
+How Do Contributions Work?

 • You are able to contribute to a Roth IRA account as well as a 401K (or any employer sponsored retirement plan).
 They are two entirely different investment entities.

-How Do Roth IRA Withdrawals Work?
+How Do Withdrawals Work?

 • You are able to withdraw funds from a Roth IRA after age 59 1/2 – penalty and tax free if you have held the account for a minimum of 5 years.